aderant-handshake/HS-Firm-Poll/README.md

 # Connect Poll Solution

 ## Summary
 This solution provides a way for a firm to diplay a simple multiple-choice question on a page.
 The user can choose an available answer to that question.
-Once they hae answered the question, they will see the firm wide results.
+Once they have answered the question, they will see the firm wide results.
 As the page is refreshed they will see updated answers to the current poll.

 ## Components